• English

 Surrounded by fields of sugarcane and corn, Kom Ombo is a pleasant agricultural town that now hosts many Nubians who were displaced when the Nile flooded their hometowns after the construction of the Nasser Lake.

 The imposing Greco-Roman Temple of Kom Ombo directly overlooked the Nile.
-This is why virtually every Nile cruise that sails near the area includes a visit to this temple.
+This is why virtually every Nile cruise that sails near the area includes visiting this temple.

 The Name Kom Ombo